 As a kid, I hated getting socks for Christmas.
 As an adult, however, I absolutely love it!
 That’s because the people gifting socks to me know exactly what I want: wool and synthetics.
 Never cotton!
 Cotton is a very poor outdoor material that absorbs moisture, takes a long time to dry, and won’t insulate when wet.

 What should I look for instead?

 When it comes to socks for hiking and camping, I’m a big fan of merino wool.
 Unlike cotton, it wicks away moisture and will insulate while wet.
 Synthetics will do the same, but will dry more quickly.
 In fact, when it’s really cold, I’ll often wear a thin synthetic sock and then a nice comfy wool sock over it.

 Where can I buy?

 You shouldn’t have any trouble finding these locally.
-Ask for them at Active Endeavors, Gander Mountain, or Dick’s Sporting Goods during your holiday shopping.
+Ask for them at sporting goods stores during your holiday shopping.